 What does the IR35 legislation mean?

 IR35 is the common term for the ‘Intermediaries legislation’ introduced by HMRC in 2000.
-The aim of the legislation is to eliminate the avoidance of tax and National Insurance Contributions (NICs) through the use of intermediaries.
+This legislation aims to eliminate the avoidance of tax and National Insurance Contributions (NICs) by contractors and service providers through the use of intermediaries, such as limited companies.

-If you need help to determine if you meet the conditions, please contact us for a complimentary meeting where we can advise you on the best approach for your business.
-Alternately, if you would like more information on IR35, please see the HMRC website.
+If you require the assistance of a specialist contractor accountant to determine whether you meet the conditions of IR35, please contact us for a complimentary meeting where we can advise you on the best approach for your business.
+Alternatively, if you would like more information on IR35, please see the HMRC website.

-The tax advantages of running a Limited Company are dependent on whether you fall within the IR35 rules, so it is important that your status is absolutely correct as if not, many of the benefits of having a Limited Company may be lost.
+The tax advantages of running a limited company are dependent on whether you fall within the IR35 rules, so it is important that your status is absolutely correct – if not, many of the benefits of having a limited company may be lost.

 Why We Don’t Have an IR35 Calculator